 The equivalent circuit shows that only LED 4 is polarized in forward direction.
 LEDs 5 and 6 are not shown in the equivalent circuit diagram.
 0V is present on both the anode and the cathode, which means that no current can flow through them.

 Same as as at the beginning, all LEDs are finally switched off when GPIO number 5 is also set to a HIGH signal.
+Nothing changes when switching GPIO number 1 to LOW.
 This is the better choice for the initial state of an LED matrix, because from this all LEDs remain switched off if GPIO number 1, 2 or 3 is now set to HIGH signal.

 Here, this is the case for GPIO number 2.
 The LEDs in column 1 (LED 1, 4, 7) and column 3 (LED 3, 6, 9) are switched in reverse direction with 5V on the cathodes and 0V on the anodes.
 The diodes in column 3 (LEDs 2, 5, 8) have 5V applied to both the cathodes and the anodes, which means that no current can flow through any of the 3 LEDs.